 - “Turning the TV off after dinner will give us time to connect with each other.
 How do you feel about it?”

 Related Reading: 12 Ways To Fix A Toxic Relationship

 7. Expectation boundaries

 In a new relationship, boundaries on expectations need to be addressed as early as possible.
-Having high expectations can spell doom for your relationship, especially if they’re not mutual.
+Having high, unrealistic expectations can spell doom for your relationship, especially if they’re not mutual.
 Perhaps your partner is under the expectation that yours is a casual relationship, while you’re expecting exclusivity.

 Examples of expectations boundaries